24 Hour Confidential National Helpline

-The American Psychiatric Association provides guidelines used for gambling disorders.
-Click here to view these criteria, which can be found within the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+The American Psychiatric Association provides guidelines used for gambling disorders in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 For more information on the DSM-5, please visit http://www.dsm5.org/.

 The NODS-SA is self-assessment version of the NODS (the NORC Diagnostic Screen for Gambling Disorders).
 It was designed to assist individuals in evaluating whether to modify or seek help for their gambling behavior.
 The NODS is based on the APA’s DSM-IV criteria for pathological gambling.